Compare Race Times From Different Distances

 Note that for this to be most useful, these times should be recent race times and they should represent an all out race effort or time trial.
 If adverse conditions impacted your time – like excessive heat or a hilly course – that may influence the results.
 If the race time is several years old, that could also make the comparison less reliable.

-How to Personalize the Settings
+How to Adjust the Settings

 How to Interpret the Results